back to my top page

 Notes :

-1. Some mpeg encoder will require that both horizontal and vertical pixel size should be multiple of 16 (or 8).
+1. Some mpeg encoder may require that both horizontal and vertical pixel sizes should be multiples of 16 (or 8).
+Also, if you choose BMP as the output format, the horizontal pixel number (given to a parameter ihpixf) must be a multiple of 4.

-3. I hope you will modify the lines in a subroutine mkbitmap so that you can make your own images and then movies.
-It must be fun even though it will cost you substantial labor and time.
+2. You can freely modify the subroutine mkbitmap so that you can make your own images and then movies.
+It must be fun.
 Enjoy, and good luck !

-6. Some system had assigned some of 256 characters to abnormalities such as NaN (not a number) or +/-Inf (infinity), or "undefined".
-Under some debugging environment, therefore, the process will be terminated when such "abnormal" numbers are detected.
-This is normal: Either of this code and the compiler does what each is supposed to do.
+5. Often a few of 256 characters are assigned to abnormalities such as NaN (not a number), +/-Inf (infinity), and "undefined".
+Under some debugging environments, the process will be terminated when the "abnormal" character is detected.
+This is normal.
+This code, the compiler, and the debug tool all do correctly what they are supposed to do.

-7. I have confirmed that this code can be successfully compiled and run through, with g77 version 3.4.2, gfortran version 4.2.0, and Intel Fortran version 9.1, 10.1 and 11.0 on Linux (Red Hat, version ?????), with Digital Fortran 5 on MS-DOS prompt of Windows 98SE, and with gfortran version 4.2.0(?) on command prompt of MS Windows Vista (64bit) SP2 and 7 SP1.
-No other combination has been tested.
-Compiling with aggressive optimization options may result in some weird results. ....
-Good Luck !
+6. I have confirmed that this code can be successfully compiled and run through, with g77 version 3.4.2, gfortran version 4.2.0, and Intel Fortran version 9.1, 10.1 and 11.0 on Linux (Red Hat, version ?????), with Digital Fortran 5 on MS-DOS prompt of Windows 98SE, and with gfortran version 4.2.0(?) on command prompt of MS Windows Vista (64bit) SP2 and 7 SP1.
+No other combination had been tested at the time of creating this webpage (some 20+ years ago).

 last major update: June 2007